uclaacm/react-team-practice-w24/week1-intro/README.md

 Remember that React is built upon components.
 In modern React, each component corresponds with a function.
 In this case, the entire page displayed on the browser corresponds with a single component: `App`.

 Look at the return value of the `App` function.
 It looks a lot like HTML, but is actually syntactic sugar in JavaScript called JSX (Javascript XML).
+JSX is the syntax in which almost all React is written.
+It is the <...> ... </...> syntax you will see often which mimics the syntax of HTML.
 JSX allowed us to outline the exact layout of a component using familiar HTML syntax.

 Note that JSX is not identical to HTML because JavaScript contains several reserved keywords.
 The most notable example is ```class```, which is why we use ```className``` in JSX instead.